 Your Organic Acid collection kit will include a urine collection cup and detailed instructions - you will need to collect 10mL of first-morning urine before any food or drink is consumed, and freeze this sample until it is ready to ship.

 Certain compounds can increase a couple of the biomarkers and give false positives so following the instructions is important for accurate results.
 For 48 hours before you collect the urine sample, you should avoid apples, grapes, raisins, pears, cranberries, and the juice of these fruits.
 You should also avoid arabinogalactan, Echinacea, reishi mushrooms, and ribose supplements for 48 hours before collection.

 I also recommend cutting out non-essential vitamins and minerals for the 48 hours before collection, this helps to get an accurate assessment of the vitamins that are assessed in the Great Plains test.

-The samples are sent back to the lab in the provided pre-paid postage box - shipping is included in the U.S and if you live in other countries contact us for shipping rates.
+The samples are sent back to the lab in the provided pre-paid postage box - shipping is included in the U.S and if you live in other countries I recommend the Vibrant Wellness OAT test as they have the best international shipping rates.

 Organic Acids Test Interpretation

 Let’s look at some of the key sections of the Organic Acids report to help you understand how to interpret the results.